-The collection on permanent display focuses on treasures from Greco-Roman antiquity, the Renaissance and Jugendstil/Art Nouveau as well as contemporary art jewellery.
-The history of the jewellery industry in the 'golden' city of Pforzheim is also surveyed, as well as it presents a considearable collection of rings, ethnographic jewellery and a collection of pocket watches.
+The main focus of the permanent exhibition is on treasures from classical antiquity, the Renaissance and Art Nouveau periods, a comprehensive ring collection and contemporary art jewellery creations, plus pieces that illustrate the history of the jewellery industry in Pforzheim, the “City of Gold”.
+The museum also presents ethnographic jewellery and a collection of pocket watches.

 The origins of jewellery go far back to the dawn of man’s history.
 Life at that time was mainly determined by magical and mythical conceptions.
 Fertility and hunting magic, belief in the power of amulets and talismans together with a desire for distinction and affirmation of one’s self were the crucial elements in bringing about the phenomenon of personal adornment.
 The oldest pieces of the collection go back to the 3rd millenium BC.